Intravenous iron infusion: Administration

 Intravenous therapy is a type of parenteral medication.
 IV iron infusion is a method of delivering a mixed solution of iron and saline from a drip through a needle directly into the vein and bloodstream.
-The procedure takes place in a medical clinic and may take several hours depending on the iron preparation that has been prescribed.
+The procedure takes place in a medical clinic and may take several hours, depending on the iron preparation that has been prescribed.
 The patient will receive infusions over the course of several visits until iron stores have been fully replenished.

-Patients temperature, blood pressure, pulse and breathing rate are monitored constantly for signs of immediate hypersensitivity during and thirty minutes after treatment.
+Patients' temperature, blood pressure, pulse, and breathing rate are monitored constantly for signs of immediate hypersensitivity during and for thirty minutes after treatment.
 Adverse reactions can be reduced further by premedication, antihistamines and test dosages.
-Blood tests are taken two to four weeks post treatment, to assess if iron stores have been successfully replenished.
+Blood tests are taken two to four weeks post-treatment to assess if iron stores have been successfully replenished.

 Current available intravenous iron preparations

 There are five types of iron compounds used for IV iron infusion.
 The iron preparation used is chosen to specifically match the patient's individual needs.
-Each treatment differs in the duration of their administration, the approved dosage and the concentration of iron.
+Each treatment differs in the duration of its administration, the approved dosage, and the concentration of iron.

 Venofer is used for iron deficiency and anaemia in patients with chronic kidney disease.
 DexFerrum, INFeD and Ferinject are iron preparations prescribed to patients who cannot tolerate oral iron supplements or if oral iron has proven ineffective in replenishing iron levels in the blood.
-Feraheme is used for both patients who found oral administration to be ineffective and to treat anaemia in patients with chronic kidney disease.
+Feraheme is used both in patients who have found oral administration to be ineffective and to treat anaemia in patients with chronic kidney disease.
 Monofer is prescribed to patients who require an urgent and rapid build-up of iron stores and haemoglobin in the blood.

 Adverse effects

 Hypersensitivity

-Some iron preparations can trigger anaphylaxis in patients with certain allergies.
-Serious hypersensitivity including anaphylactic reactions have been reported with the use of high molecular weight iron dextran for intravenous iron infusions.
+Some IV iron preparations can trigger anaphylaxis in patients with certain allergies, but this is extremely rare (less than 1 in 200,000 infusions).
+Serious hypersensitivity, including anaphylactic reactions, has been reported with the use of high molecular weight iron dextran for intravenous iron infusions.
 The use of high molecular weight iron dextran has now been abandoned.
-Patients using Venofer for iron deficiency and anaemia in chronic kidney disease have reported experiences of hypotension, shock and loss of consciousness.
+Patients using Venofer for iron deficiency and anaemia in chronic kidney disease have reported experiences of hypotension, shock, and loss of consciousness.
 Newer preparations have largely alleviated any association with anaphylaxis.
-The risk of hypersensitivity with the use of iron sucrose being one in five thousand.
 Medicines are prescribed to patients who have experienced hypersensitive reactions to IV iron infusions in the past to prevent this from reoccurring.
-Simple recommendations to minimise the risk is slow administration accompanied by careful patient monitoring during and after the infusion.
+However, premedication with medications to reduce the risk of hypersensitivity reactions is not usually recommended for most people who receive IV iron.
+The vast majority of observed infusion reactions with IV iron are caused by complement-activated related pseudoallergy.
+Slow administration, accompanied by careful patient monitoring during and after the infusion, may reduce the risk.